We all have an undamaged core Self that is the essence of who we are.

 Some of these parts can stop us from living fully, by repeatedly convincing ourselves that the only way to be is a safe and familiar way.

-Attending to all of our parts can be the most liberating and expanding gift your can give yourself.
+Attending to all of our parts can be the most liberating and expanding gift we can give ourselves.

 Have you ever felt completely objective, kind and able to spontaneously move into action?
 In these moments we are being self-led, and we are able to have a very clear, compassionate and courageous way of life.